wbsmjcp/sprout-uploader/README.md

 To install the modules needed to run your script you will need to use pipenv.

-Navigate back up to your 'Sprout-uploader' folder:
+Navigate to your 'Sprout-uploader' folder, if not already there:
 `cd ..`

 Install your pipenv environment: